Requiem (Mozart): Completion by Mozart's contemporaries

 The eccentric count Franz von Walsegg commissioned the Requiem from Mozart anonymously through intermediaries.
 The count, an amateur chamber musician who routinely commissioned works by composers and passed them off as his own, wanted a Requiem Mass he could claim he composed to memorialize the recent passing of his wife.
 Mozart received only half of the payment in advance, so upon his death his widow Constanze was keen to have the work completed secretly by someone else, submit it to the count as having been completed by Mozart and collect the final payment.
 Joseph von Eybler was one of the first composers to be asked to complete the score.
-He worked on the movements from the Kyrie up until the Lacrymosa, carefully adding his additions to the incomplete manuscript while mimicking Mozart's handwriting.
-In addition, a striking similarity between the openings of the Domine Jesu Christe movements in the requiems of the two composers suggests that Eybler at least looked at later sections.
-After this work, he felt unable to complete the remainder and gave the manuscript back to Constanze Mozart.
+He worked on the movements from the Kyrie up until the Lacrymosa, carefully adding his additions to the incomplete manuscript.
+He then felt unable to complete the remainder and gave the manuscript back to Constanze Mozart.

 The task was then given to another composer, Franz Xaver Süssmayr.
 Süssmayr added his own orchestration to the movements from the Kyrie onward, completed the Lacrymosa, and added several new movements which a Requiem would normally comprise: Sanctus, Benedictus, and Agnus Dei.
 He then added a final section, Lux aeterna by adapting the opening two movements which Mozart had written to the different words which finish the Requiem Mass, which according to both Süssmayr and Mozart's wife was done according to Mozart's directions.
-Some people consider it unlikely, however, that Mozart would have repeated the opening two sections if he had survived to finish the work.